 This Software Development Plan provides the details of the planned development for the GRNsight software CSCI which provides a web application and service for users to upload, view, and edit graphs of gene regulatory networks.

 Existing applications that perform similar tasks are difficult to use for small GRNs with only a few genes represented, and often have very high learning curves.
 Additionally, they require a standalone download that may not be compatible with every user’s computer.
-GRNsight aims to provide users with a simple, clean, and easy to use application for visualizing small to medium scale gene regulatory networks.
+GRNsight aims to provide users with a simple, clean, and easy to use application for visualizing small- to medium-scale gene regulatory networks.

 As a part of development, a series of deliverables will be created.
 The project proposal and requirements specification documents have already had initial drafts delivered.
 The requirements specification document will be resubmitted by April 3rd.
 This document, the software development plan, will be submitted by March 3rd.
 A resubmit will be submitted by March 20th.
 The preliminary demonstration presentation will be presented either April 3rd, April 10th, or April 17th, depending on presentation order.
 Final product delivery will be May 3th.
 Written status reports will be delivered every Monday starting March 20th, ending on May 4th.